-13. STATUTORY AUDITORS (pursuant to Article 123-bis, paragraph 2 letter d) TUF)
+13. STATUTORY AUDITORS (pursuant to Article 123-bis, paragraph 2 letter d), TUF)

-As required by Article 2409-bis Civil Code, the independent statutory audit of the accounts was entrusted to a firm of auditors, who must comply with the regulations applying to audits of listed companies and are under CONSOB supervision.
+As required by Article 2409-bis of the Civil Code, the independent statutory audit of the accounts was entrusted to a firm of auditors, who must comply with the regulations applying to audits of listed companies and are under CONSOB supervision.
 The Board of Statutory Auditors is therefore required to monitor the Company's compliance with the law and its Bylaws and to comply with good management principles in the conduct of its business, and to control the adequacy of the Company's organisational structure, internal control system and administrative accounting system.
 Pursuant to the effects of Legislative Decree 39/2010, the Board of Statutory Auditors was identified as the "Internal Control and Financial Audit Committee", meaning that it has supervisory duties over the financial reporting process, the effectiveness of the systems of internal control, internal audit and risk management, over the statutory audit of the separate and consolidated annual accounts and over the independence of the external auditing firm.

-The Board of Statutory Auditors held six meetings during the Financial Year, attended by an average of 89% of its members in office.
-The average Board of Statutory Auditors meeting lasted about two hours and a half.
+The Board of Statutory Auditors held 10 meetings during the Financial Year, attended by an average of 100% of its members in office on each occasion during the Financial Year.
+The average Board of Statutory Auditors meeting lasted about two hours and seventeen minutes.
 The Statutory Auditors also ensured their presence at the one and only Shareholders' Meeting held in the year, and at meetings of the Board of Directors, the Remuneration and Appointments Committee and of the Control and Risks Committee.

-During the financial year, the Board of Statutory Auditors held two meetings before the meeting when the Report was approved, whilst no other meetings have been scheduled in view of the forthcoming expiry of this Board of Statutory Auditors' term of office with the approval of this Financial Year's financial statements.
+During the financial year, the Board of Statutory Auditors held no meetings before the meeting when the Report was approved, whilst 10 other meetings have been scheduled to take place during this Financial Year.